12 Things You Need to Know About Your Nest Thermostat

 • Select Off

-In short, yes.
-Your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-At the same time, a lack of an internet connection means your Nest doesn’t have access to all the key features that most people enjoy.
+The good news is that a Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+At the same time, being disconnected from Wi-FI means the Nest doesn’t have access to all the key features that most people enjoy.

 7. Can You Lock a Nest Thermostat?